Last Updated on

-My tip: I would still recommend a visit to La Boca, even though it is touristy and does not reflect the true Buenos Aires in any way.
+My tip: I would still recommend visiting La Boca, even though it is touristy and does not reflect the true Buenos Aires in any way.
+It is one of the essential things to do in Buenos Aires.
 As long as you know what you’re in for, you can still enjoy a stroll around the neighborhood, maybe pick up a couple of souvenirs and watch some tango.

 I knew about the colorful buildings, the tango and the story behind La Boca and the street called El Caminito.
 Culturally La Boca is a place where a large population of immigrants lived and worked in the shipyards.
 Later, when they moved away from the area, they took this newly-formed culture with them out into the wider context of Argentine identity.